Andrei-Ghemusi/BDD_NR_1/README.md

 Site tested: https://the-internet.herokuapp.com/

+Libraries and packages used:
+- selenium
+- behave
+- webdriver_manager

 Structure of the project:
 - package called "features" in which there is the login.feature file which contains the said feature
 - package called "pages" which contains the: basic_auth_page, checkboxes_page, home_page, login_page, secure_page; files